jclark0909/JClarkBlogSpot/index.md

 <img src="{{ '/assets/img/pudhina.jpg' | prepend: site.baseurl }}" id="about-img">

 <div id="describe-text">
 	<p>his blog will take about DevOps and Infastructure on-prem and in the cloud.
 I will be sharing some of my obstacles I have faced in the IT industry.
-Here is a link to my <strong> <a href="https://github.com/jclark0909?tab=repositories"> repositories</a> I follow and contribute too. </strong></p>
+Here is a link to my <strong> <a href="https://github.com/jclark0909?tab=repositories"> repository</a> </strong></p>
 </div>